alaprisk/ToDo_App/README3.md

 ---Implemented SQLite database to save the tasks & its priorities and made the Task list persistent.<br>

 Issues:<br>
-Started with Custom Array adapter as well, but facing some issues, will try to figure those out and upload the new code as soon as possible.<br>
+-Started with Custom Array adapter as well, but facing some issues, will try to figure those out and upload the new code as soon as possible.<br>

 Walkthrough of all the userstories:

 https://github.com/alaprisk/ToDo_App/blob/bgimage_sqlite_database_branch/ToDoApp/todo_taskpriority.gif

+-Background image looks very blur because of the quality of GIF, looks good on the emulator :)